-- MPI describes parallelism between processes (with separate address spaces) - Thread parallelism provides a shared-memory model within a process - OpenMP and Pthreads are common models - OpenMP provides convenient features for loop-level parallelism.
-Threads are created and managed by the compiler, based on user directives. - Pthreads provide more complex and dynamic approaches.
-Threads are created and managed explicitly by the user.
+- OpenMP and Pthreads are common models - OpenMP creates thread parallel regions implicitly.
+Threads are created and managed by the compiler, based on user directives. - Pthreads creates and manages threads explicitly, provides more complex and dynamic approaches.

 MPI + Threads: How To?
 (3/3)